MelonMTRS/Atomic/README.md

 # Atomic

 Atomic is a free and open source roblox trading bot
+Atomic uses values from rolimons.com to create and review trades.

 # Download